-The use of tire sealants is not recommended and may compromise the integrity of your tires.
-The use of tire sealants may also affect your tire pressure monitoring system (if equipped).
+The use of tire sealants may damage your tires.
+The use of tire sealants may also damage your tire pressure monitoring system (if equipped).

 If your vehicle is equipped with a tire pressure monitoring system, refer to Tire Pressure Monitoring System (if equipped) in the Maintenance and specifications section for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.